-So are doggie doors a good idea?
-Of course!
+Are doggie doors a good idea for your home?
+Of course they are!
 Pet Doors are a great way to have a happy and healthy pup.
-There are so many options, how does anyone choose?
-The first step is separating pet door facts from fiction.
-Pet Door experts have come together to tackle the top 10 pet doors myths!
+When looking at what to buy, the first step is separating pet door facts from fiction.
+Read about 10 common misconceptions and some extra pet door facts!

 #1 Myth: All Flaps are Made Equal